 2) Summer Courses.
 Enrolling in summer courses both after the fourth and fifth years of study is extremely common for combined bachelor master candidates.
 In some cases due to course scheduling and thesis completion, beginning a sixth year of study may be necessary for a student to complete both degrees.

 3) Double-Counting.
 Up to nine hours or nine credits of graduate courses taken by undergraduates may count for both the bachelor’s degree and the master’s degree, whether or not a student is formally enrolled in a bachelor master program.
 Any additional graduate courses taken while an undergraduate will count toward the undergraduate requirements and will be included in the student’s undergraduate record, but will not be allowed to “transfer” or count toward a subsequent graduate degree.
-(Exceptions to this policy have been approved for certain combined programs.)
-In order to count for graduate credit, the student must earn at least a B in the graduate course.
-(See Undergraduates in Graduate Courses)
+(Exceptions to this policy have been approved for certain combined programs).
+University policy concerning undergraduate students in graduate level courses can be found on the Provost's website Undergraduates in Graduate Courses).